Could the Next Patient in Your ABA Practicum Be a Robot?

 When a Multimeter Is on the List of Suggested Classroom Materials in Your Next Behavioral Science Course

-The Alderbaran NAO H-25 looks like it has stepped right out of a Star Wars movie, with wide eyes, a fixed expression, and colorful body highlights.
-But when programmed to simulate a child throwing a tantrum and self-harming, it can be stunningly lifelike… and surprisingly disturbing.
+The Aldebaran NAO H-25 looks like it has stepped right out of a Star Wars movie, with wide eyes, a fixed expression, and colorful body highlights.
+But when programmed to simulate a child throwing a tantrum and self-harming, it can be stunningly lifelike and surprisingly disturbing.

-This offers an ability for instructors to tailor training encounters around the exact kinds of situations they want students to master.
-While dealing with human patients in-person will always be an important part of ABA master’s degree programs and experiential learning placements, it is always a hit or miss environment for teaching specific skills.
+This offers instructors the ability to tailor training encounters around the exact kinds of situations they want students to master.
+While dealing with human patients in-person will always be an important part of ABA master’s degree programs and experiential learning placements, it’s always a hit-or-miss environment for teaching specific skills.
 Therapists, even in training, must respond to the behavioral issues they are presented with.
 Those aren’t always what they need the most practice with, however.

-With AI trained on actual behavioral patterns from real human patients, they not only set an initial condition for students to respond to, they can also realistically and dynamically react to different treatment methods.
+With AI trained on behavioral data and simulated interaction patterns, these robots not only set an initial condition for students to respond to, but they can also realistically and dynamically react to different treatment methods.

-The H-25 models come with tactical and pressure sensors, and have speakers, microphones, and object recognition software.
+The H-25 models come with tactile and pressure sensors and have speakers, microphones, and object recognition software.
 It can sense the therapist, hear what they are saying, and react autonomously.
-It will look at you when you are speaking, reply to what you say, even look like it’s blinking.
+It will look at you when you’re speaking, reply to what you say, and even look like it’s blinking.

-With more advanced AI packed into their little heads, in the future those robots may be able to do even more — react to treatment just as real patients might.
+With more advanced AI packed into their little heads, in the future, those robots may be able to do even more, reacting to treatment just as real patients might.

 The Large Language Models (LLMs) behind modern chatbots can already simulate conversations in various mind-states and at different ages and levels of development.
 Within a few years, you can see how those language skills could be dropped into an android and coupled with behavioral reactions for hyper-real training scenarios.